Every Breath Is Mine To Take

 Kato rolled his eyes irritably and scoffed, “C’mon man, we’re not stupid.”

 “‘Anthony Arland Keystone’!”
 Anarchy snapped in return, “‘An-Ar-Key.’
 It’s what I go by, okay?
 Don’t call me by my birth name.”
 He lifted his chin defiantly but Kato didn’t challenge him a second time, just tilted his head slightly to the side and gave Anarchy a nod, his slow blink almost knowing.
 “Hm.
-Alright” was all he offered.
+Alright,” was all he offered.

 I think it’s a cool name,” Athena said brightly, tossing Kato a look that Anarchy couldn’t help but be impressed by; her warm smile stayed in place but her eyes blazed with behave-before-I-kick-you-in-the-shins energy, and if Anarchy wasn’t mistaken, Kato shrunk back slightly, though the corners of his mouth twitched upwards.

 “...Thanks,” Anarchy said.
 He felt a sudden compulsion to say more; ask more, maybe.
 He couldn’t bring himself to.
-But something about the pair had tripped him up, and paradoxically, in their company, he felt more alone than ever.
+But something about the pair and their obvious bond had tripped him up, and paradoxically, in their company, he felt more alone than ever.
 He glanced away and accidentally made eye contact with his third rescuer—the tall one, Athena’s brother, Sethfire—the worry in whose thoughtful expression was betrayed by the concerned crease of his brow.

 “...Anarchy, when this is all over with, here,” Sethfire said slowly, almost carefully, “Do you have somewhere to go home to?
 Somewhere warm?”